ArtPoon/slides/markdown/mbi3100-gwas.md

   * *e.g.*, copy-number variants (CNVs).
   * Any feature that can be annotated at the nucleotide level.

 ---

+# GWAS is not whole-genome

+* GWAS generally involves the targeted genotyping of specific, pre-selected variants using microarrays.
+* Whole-exome (WES) and whole-genome sequencing (WGS) studies aim to capture all genetic variation.
+  * Strictly speaking, both WES and WGS studies are *also* GWAS, although the term "GWAS" in the literature usually refers to studies of common variants assayed by microarrays, and sometimes considered separately from WGS and WES.
+* Currently, GWAS studies are still more common.

+---

 # Selecting the study population